1956 BAL-AMi Junior

 All of these were fairly flimsy and often fell forward and were damaged as the gripper assembly traversed.

-On later models a slightly more solid and funky back display was used.
-The gold “Junior” graphic was also added to the chequered decal on the dress skirt.
+An example from a later model shows the use of a slightly more solid and funky back display.
+The gold ‘Junior’ graphic has also been added to the chequered decal on the dress skirt.
+Although this looks quite ‘professional’ it may just be customisation by a previous owner?

 On the earlier versions a push button was housed to the right of the coin mechanism inside the lower cabinet.
 This allowed the carriage to be moved from side to side to load the latest 45’s.